kai9987kai/AutoClicker/README.md

 Welcome to the AutoClicker wiki!
 It spams clicks on the selected Coordinates.
-Python Modules needed: pyautogui
+Python Modules needed: pyautogui, pywin32 and keyboard
 #
 Contact info: